Pyteomics documentation v4.7.4

 The valid examples of modX amino acid labels are: ‘G’, ‘pS’, ‘oxM’.
 This rule allows to combine read- and parseability.

-Besides the sequence of amino acid residues, modX has a rule to specify terminal modifications of a polypeptide.
+Besides the sequence of amino acid residues, modX has a rule to specify terminal modifications (alternative terminal groups) of a polypeptide.
 Such a label should start or end with a hyphen.
 The default N-terminal amine group and C-terminal carboxyl group may not be shown explicitly.

 Therefore, valid examples of peptide sequences in modX are: “GAGA”, “H-PEPTIDE-OH”, “H-TEST-NH2”.
 It is not recommmended to specify only one terminal group.